Viviane Lomelin Shows Off Her Pert Booty In A White Thong On Instagram

 Mexican model Viviane Lomelin, who is well-known on Instagram for sharing sexy and stylish snaps, took to her page on Sunday and wowed her 1.9 million fans with a very hot booty snapshot.

 In the picture, Viviane could be seen rocking a blue, ribbed crop top that had white horizontal stripes printed all over it.
 The top featured thin straps and a low neckline.
-The short length of the top allowed her to expose her bare midsection and a glimpse of her taut stomach.
-She paired the sexy top with a white thong that allowed her to put her pert derriere and sexy legs on full display.
+The short length of the top also allowed her to expose her bare midsection and a glimpse of her taut stomach.
+She paired the sexy top with a white thong that enabled her to put her pert derriere and sexy legs on full display.

 She appeared to have applied a full face of makeup.
 The application seemingly included a dewy foundation that rendered her skin a flawless finish.
 It looked like she dusted her cheeks with a nude blush, opted for a maroon shade of lipstick, lined eyes, and a thick coat of mascara.
 She appeared to have finished off her makeup application with defined eyebrows.
 She wore her brunette tresses down and allowed the locks to cascade over her back.